Admission for the January 2025 academic session is ongoing Apply Now!

 Public Health Microbiology & Parasitology/Entomology2

-• Identify major reservoirs of parasites and microorganism and their roles in transmission;
+• Identify major reservoirs of parasites and microorganisms and their roles in transmission.

-• Describe the life cycle of major insect vectors of parasitic disease and their effective mode of control; and
+• Describe the life cycle of major insect vectors of parasitic disease and their effective mode of control.

 • Demonstrate knowledge of the control and intervention strategies of microbial and parasitic diseases.